mhdslh/notes---Cplusplus/README.md

 Note that when using auto keyword the inferred type of a string literal **"*char-seq*"** is const char*; to make it a string we must use string object literals **"*char-seq*"s** as in the example below.
 To use string object literals we need `using namespace std::literals;`.
 ![image](https://github.com/mhdslh/notes---C-/assets/61638154/171bba94-5cf7-461f-85fb-e4f61ab99956)

-11- unique_ptr, shared_ptr, weak_ptr

-12- **lvalue** refers to a memory location that identifies an object (identifier).
+11- **lvalue** refers to a memory location that identifies an object (identifier).
 Expressions referring to modifiable locations are called "modifiable l-values".
 On the other hand, **rvalue** refers to a temporary object (**prvalue** has no identifiable location in memory, but **xvalue** represents an object whose resources can be 'moved' or reused). **glvalue** (Generalized lvalue) includes both lvalues (objects with a distinct identity and location) and xvalues.
 An xvalue is considered a glvalue because it refers to an object, albeit an object that is in a state where its resources are about to be reused or moved.
 This means that an xvalue has an identity, like an lvalue, but is also in a state where it can be treated like a temporary or movable object, similar to an rvalue.

 <img src="https://github.com/mhdslh/notes---C-/assets/61638154/8b669a66-5e32-46a6-a2fc-0c855c7032d3" width=40% height=40%>